Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 What does matter is real-time, the here and the right now, up-to-the-minute moments where SEASICK GLADIATOR have just this week released their second studio album, ‘The Hanged Man‘.
 The current incarnation of the band is comprised of guitarist Chris Rasley, violinist Patrick Geddes, drummer Nathaniel Simms, and bassist Zak Suleri.
 Yes, a violinist… what of it?

 If I may answer my own query, the reply is short and to the point: A lot!
 One of the great strengths of SEASICK GLADIATOR is its ability to evoke an emotional response within listeners.
 Really now, to be fair, isn’t that the desired outcome of any good music or artistry, for good or bad?
 Luckily, here it is all the first and none of the latter, for “The Sea Will Tell” rolls in upon the tide.
 Subtle, even somewhat tenuous, this music makes it easy to imagine a beach – any beach, anywhere, as seemingly aimless waves caress its coastline.

 They are misleading, though, an eeriness lies just below the surface, and as the band engage more of the song, the dire straits we are in become clearer.
-With tumult and intensity increasing, the more tranquil moments of the song become less and less, for like the waves, there is ebb and flow.
+With tumult and intensity increasing, the more tranquil moments of the song become less and less, for like the waves, there are ebb and flow.
 Things remain as such until midway through when the clearly defined musical equivalent of a riptide takes place and pulls us into an agitated sonic swirl.
 It is one we shall ultimately survive, at least for this selection, yet our physical state, and fate, have further trials ahead.